 There is no easy path to peace.
 Each of us must find our own way through this dark night of the soul.
 Although we cannot change what happened, we can control how we respond.
 We believe that CADI’s face three challenges:

 - Wrestling with responsibility and with moral injury;

 - Honoring our experience, and those we harmed, by becoming better, stronger people.
 In this, we find hope and growth.

-In this site, I share information and resources that may be helpful to you.
+In this site, we share information and resources that may be helpful to you.
 I encourage you to share your ideas and experience.
-You can write me privately here, or add your comments so that other readers can benefit from your input.
+You can write to Maryann privately here, or add your comments so that other readers can benefit from your input.

 We offer 3 options for peer support in addition to this website.
 They allow those who have inadvertently killed or injured someone to talk with others who share a similar experience, for purposes of mutual support, information-sharing, and encouragement.
 For more information, email us at [email protected].

 - Our monthly fellowship meetings occur via Zoom the third Sunday of each month, from 2:00 p.m. until 3:30 p.m.
 Pacific Time (5:00 p.m. until 6:30 p.m.
 Eastern time).
 Each meeting addresses a theme of interest to CADIs, such as self-compassion, post-traumatic stress, various spiritual or religious perspectives, and various therapeutic modalities.